Learn about business insurance requirements and the most common insurance policies for general contractors in Florida.

 If you have a physical location with a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by general contractors in Florida, general liability insurance can protect your business from expenses associated with common mishaps, such as customer property damage and bodily injuries.

 General liability insurance is the foundation of a general contractor’s protection.
 It covers damage to client property, as well as client injuries and advertising injuries.
-Commercial landlords, clients, and lenders may ask to see a certificate of insurance proving you have this liability coverage.
+Commercial landlords, clients, and lenders in Miami, Orlando, and other locations may ask to see a certificate of insurance proving you have this liability coverage.